pythonpune/readit/README.rst

 * Display all Bookmarks in table format
 * Remove a Bookmarked URL
 * Remove all Bookmarked URLs
-* Update a Bookmarked URL with specific ID
+* Update a Bookmarked URL with a specific ID
 * URL validation
 * Open URL in the browser
 * Export bookmarks into the CSV file
-* Show all Tags available in database
+* Show all Tags available in the database
 * Bookmark URLs either online or offline